Dance as a universal "dialogue with gravity".

 What was left of the group after that year became the core members of the company.
 Although gender is a non-issue within the framework of his creative vision, Sankai Juku has remained an all-male troupe ever since.

-One of his innovations with Sankai Juku is the standardisation of the butoh repertoire8, which means that each piece can be repeated, unlike early butoh performances which were largely improvised and relied on the spontaneous responses of the dancer’s body.
-The choreographer attributes this to his collaborations with Théâtre de la Ville, which has supported the company since the 1980s.
+One of his innovations with Sankai Juku was the standardisation of the butoh repertoire8, unlike early butoh performances which were largely improvised and relied on the spontaneous responses of the dancer’s body.
+The choreographer attributed this to his collaborations with Théâtre de la Ville, which has supported the company since the 1980s.

-Apart from his training regime, the meticulous choreographer, who designs and involves himself in every stage of the production process, also has his troupe backstage for a full hands-on experience: from the making of sets, to the creation of props and costumes.
+Apart from his training regime, the meticulous choreographer, who designed and involved himself in every stage of the production process, also had his troupe backstage for a full hands-on experience: from the making of sets, to the creation of props and costumes.
 By doing so, dancers can have a deeper understanding of how they would be interacting with their props and sets.

 Some of butoh’s primary themes are existence, death, transcendence, metamorphosis and rebirth, and these are also present in the works of Amagatsu, which often evoke a sense of spirituality and otherworldliness.

-“At the very core, we all have something in common: a sense of universality… When I travel to different countries to perform, I know that we all share this commonality, and I know that it allows my work to be communicated to different people10,” he says.
+“At the very core, we all have something in common: a sense of universality… When I travel to different countries to perform, I know that we all share this commonality, and I know that it allows my work to be communicated to different people10”.

-Amagatsu creates his own myths and mystical experiences through his works, which set his dialogue with gravity against sprawling backdrops and specially composed scores.
+Amagatsu imbued his works with his myths and mystical experiences, which set his “dialogue with gravity” against sprawling backdrops and specially composed scores.
 Audiences are transported into different worlds and states of consciousness as time stands still or stretches infinitely in these stunning dioramas of his.
-In Tobari: as if in an inexhaustible flux (2008), dancers navigate the cosmos of life against a galaxy of stars, meditating on the meaning of existence.
+In Tobari: As If In an Inexhaustible Flux (2008), dancers navigate the cosmos of life against a galaxy of stars, meditating on the meaning of existence.
 In Kagemi: Beyond the Metaphor of Mirrors (2000), they perform under a huge canopy of lotus leaves, reflecting on life and identity.

-Whether it is the meditative choreographies he creates, or the mesmerising stage sets he designs from scratch, these elements are delicately woven together into visual poems that reveal a consummate storyteller and philosopher at work.
+Whether it is the meditative choreographies he creates, or the mesmerising stage sets he designs from scratch, these elements are delicately woven together into visual poems.
+That is his legacy–that of a consummate storyteller and philosopher at work.

 1 The pair met sometime between 1952 and 1954 through Mitsuko Ando’s dance company.
 Ohno would become Hijikata’s muse and would perform in many of his works.
 The two were lifelong collaborators, even though they pursued different approaches to butoh.